 Best for Protection in the Bathroom

 Life Alert was founded in 1987 with the goal of helping seniors live independently at home without worrying about safety.
-It is one of the most well-known medical alert companies in the nation, and now processes over 2 million emergency calls per year.
-According to the company’s website, Life Alert saves at least one person from a “potentially catastrophic” outcome every 11 minutes.
+It is one of the most well-known medical alert companies in the nation thanks to its famed “I’ve fallen and I can’t get up” television commercials, and processes over 2 million emergency calls per year.
+Life Alert’s website claims that the company’s services save at least one person from a “potentially catastrophic” outcome every 11 minutes.

-In addition to an in-home and mobile system, Life Alert offers a device specifically for in-bathroom use.
+Life Alert’s offerings include a device specifically intended for in-bathroom use.
 The in-bathroom device is a wall-mounted button that is completely waterproof, so it may be placed in areas where bathroom falls are most common, such as the shower.

 Who Life Alert Is Best For